 MRL 2: Manufacturing Concepts Identified

 This level is characterized by describing the application of new manufacturing concepts.
 Applied research translates basic research into solutions for broadly defined military needs.
-Typically this level of readiness includes identification, paper studies and analysis of material and process approaches.
+Typically this level of readiness includes identification, paper studies, and analysis of material and process approaches.
 An understanding of manufacturing feasibility and risk is emerging.

 MRL 3: Manufacturing Proof of Concept Developed